Prince of Wales Island, Alaska

 KLAWOCK IS ACTUALLY ANOTHER SMALL ISLAND ACCESSIBLE BY ROAD BRIDGE FROM THE PRINCE OF WALES 'MAIN LAND" THE OLD FISH CANNERY LOOKS OUT OVER THE BAY AND SOME BREATH-TAKING MOUNTAIN SCENERY.
 IMAGE: KLAWOCK COMMUNITY FACEBOOK PAGE.

-Fireweed lodge caters to sport fisherman.
-As such they have complete packages that include captained boats, these can be used for viewing whales, orca, porpoise, seal, sea lion, and sea birds as well as fishing.
+Fireweed Lodge caters to sport fishermen.
+As such, they offer complete packages that include captained boats, which can be used for viewing whales, orcas, porpoises, seals, sea lions, and seabirds, as well as for fishing.
 Family friendly.
 Breakfast, lunch, and dinner are served.

 Camping on Prince of Wales Island

 All of Prince of Wales Island is bear country.
-Although the black bears are not usually aggressive, careless, or not responsible behavior can turn that around.
-The Forestry Service has recommended responsible practices, review them prior to beginning your adventure.
+Although black bears are not usually aggressive, careless or irresponsible behavior can change that.
+The Forestry Service has recommended responsible practices; review them prior to beginning your adventure.

 THE RED BAY LAKE RENTAL CABIN IS ONE OF MANY FOREST SERVICE RUSTIC CABINS AVAILABLE FOR RENT.
 IMAGE: COURTESY OF LUKE.